bigcommerce/dev-docs/docs/api-docs/catalog/v2-vs-v3.md

 1. [Create a product](https://developer.bigcommerce.com/api-reference/store-management/catalog/products/createproduct) with variants by sending a `POST` request to `/v3/catalog/products`.
 You can specify the price directly on the variant level using the `price` property of the variant object.

-#### Product variants
+**Product variants**

 In V3, every purchasable entity in the catalog is a variant including the product itself.
-This structure enables enhanced inventory management flows, such as using the [variants](https://developer.bigcommerce.com/api-reference/store-management/catalog/variants/getvariants) endpoint to manage inventory levels.
-While it is possible to create an SKU with a subset of product options using the V2 API; in V3, you must create variants for every combination of option values.
+This structure enables enhanced inventory management flows, such as using the [Variants](https://developer.bigcommerce.com/api-reference/store-management/catalog/variants/getvariants) endpoint to manage inventory levels.
+While it is possible to create an SKU with a subset of product options using the V2 API, V3 requires creating variants for every combination of option values.
 We recommend creating products using the V3 API as BigCommerce intends to move operations to the V3 API.

 To reduce the number of API calls made, you can include variants with a `GET` request using the `?include=variants` query parameter.